status-im/status-go/_docs/app-metrics.md

 - Time since last data message sent

 ### What will never be shared
 No data will be shared unless you opt-in.
 Furthermore, Status commits to never collect identifiable data in its broadest sense.
-This means that we will never collect anything that can be linked back to you.
+This means that we will never collect anything that we believe can be linked back to you.
 Including but not limited to:
 - IP addresses
 - Random name
 - Chat key